 - Brain stem symptoms like vertigo, impaired walking, loss of balance or coordination, and dysarthria.

-- Charcot’s triad with scanning speech, volitional tremor, and nystagmus as expression of an inflammatory reaction around the cerebellum and the cerebellar peduncles.
+- Charcot’s triad with scanning speech, volitional tremor, and nystagmus as an expression of an inflammatory reaction around the cerebellum and cerebellar peduncles.

-As the inflammatory reaction can fundamentally affect the entire central nervous system, the symptoms of MS are accordingly manifold.
+As the inflammatory reaction can fundamentally affect the entire CNS, the symptoms of MS are accordingly manifold.
 The so-called pseudo-manifestations must be separated from the true ones.
-These are neurological disorders stemming from infections, fever, physical strain, hot baths or saunas, compiled together under Uhthoff’s phenomenon.
+These are neurological disorders stemming from infections, fever, physical strain, hot baths, or saunas, and are regarded as Uhthoff’s phenomenon.

-There are different clinical courses of MS. These courses vary greatly in terms of the distribution and severity of the symptoms, which makes MS a very heterogenous disease.
-The level of impairment is determined by the Expanded Disability Status Scale (EDSS).
+There are different clinical courses of MS. These courses vary greatly in terms of the distribution and severity of the symptoms, which makes MS a very heterogeneous disease.
+The level of impairment is determined by the Expanded disability status scale (EDSS).

 The first, or non-recurring, inflammatory manifestation is called a clinically isolated syndrome.

 Relapsing-remitting MS is initially present in 70–80% of all patients.
-This means that the neurological symptoms arise relatively suddenly and then recede once more.
+This means that the neurological symptoms arise relatively suddenly and then recede.

-In 50% of these patients, this is followed by conversion into a secondary progressive course, in which progressive deterioration of the symptoms occurs and manifestations are no longer clearly recognizable.
+In 50% of these patients, this is followed by conversion to a secondary progressive course, in which progressive deterioration of the symptoms occurs and manifestations are no longer clearly recognizable.

-15% of all patients experience a primary proggressive course from the onset.
-This group of patients is generally somewhat older without frequency by gender.
-It should be noted that this manifestation is incredibly difficult to treat.
+About 15% of all patients experience a primary progressive course from the onset.
+This group of patients is generally somewhat older without frequency by sex.
+It should be noted that this manifestation is notably difficult to treat.

-Diagnosing MS is based on the patient’s history and clinical examination, imaging of the entire CNS, liquor diagnostics, and electrophysiological performance diagnostics.
-Past symptoms must especially be enquired and examined.
+Diagnosing MS is based on patient history and clinical examination, imaging of the entire CNS, fluid diagnostics, and electrophysiological performance diagnostics.
+History of past symptoms is crucial.

-As multiple sclerosis can fundamentally affect every structure of the central nervous system, extensive diagnostics are absolutely necessary.
-The thorough physical, neurological evaluation should comprise all qualities, and especially enquire about and evaluate the aforementioned typical symptoms.
+As MS can fundamentally affect every structure of the CNS, extensive diagnostics are necessary.
+The thorough physical and neurological evaluation should comprise all qualities, and especially enquire about and evaluate the aforementioned typical symptoms.

-As MS can often be made apparent in the form of visual and oculomotoric symptoms, supplementary ophthalmological examinations are useful.
-McDonald’s diagnostic criteria have proven useful in clinical practice as well.
-This stipulates the fulfilment of the following diagnostic requirements:
+MS often manifests as visual and oculomotor symptoms, so supplementary ophthalmological examinations are useful.
+McDonald’s diagnostic criteria have also proven useful in clinical practice.
+This stipulates the fulfillment of the following diagnostic requirements:

 - Enquiring about and investigating the prior progression of the illness

-- … the clinical course with the presence of at least two manifestations (temporal dissemination)
+- … the clinical course with the presence of at least 2 manifestations (temporal dissemination)

-- … the presence of one manifestation and verification of activity via MRT imaging
+- … the presence of one manifestation and verification of activity via MRI

-MRT plays a particularly significant role here.
+MRI plays a particularly significant role in MS diagnosis.
 The typical predilection sites (see above) should especially be examined.
-Should the clinical symptoms indicate a lesion in the region of the myelon, a spinal MRT should be conducted.
+Should the clinical symptoms indicate a lesion in the region of the myelon, a spinal MRI should be conducted.

 Various sequences can be used to find various indications of MS:

-- T1 sequence: hypointensive lesions (black holes) and loss of brain volume as a sign of tissue loss
+- T1 sequence: hypointense lesions (black holes) and loss of brain volume as a sign of tissue loss

-- T2 sequence, FLAIR sequence: hyperintensive lesions as signs of inflammation, cerebral edema, demyelination, and remyelination
+- T2 sequence, FLAIR sequence: hyperintense lesions as signs of inflammation, cerebral edema, demyelination, and remyelination

-Fluid diagnostics serve to determine the typical central inflammatory reaction of MS, and are also an opportunity to rule out several differential diagnoses.
-For instance, a cell count increase in the cerebrospinal fluid of approx. 10–50/yl speaks to the presence of MS, whereby a lymphocellular and monocytic image forms.
+Fluid diagnostics serve to determine the typical central inflammatory reaction of MS and are also an opportunity to rule out several differential diagnoses.
+For instance, a cell count increase in the cerebrospinal fluid of approx. 10–50/yl suggests the presence of MS, whereby a lymphocellular and monocytic image forms.
 However, it is not uncommon for the cell count in MS patients to remain normal.

-Furthermore, the diagnostics are intended to examine the presence of fluid-specific, oligoclonal bands as indication of intrathecal IgG synthesis.
-If oligoclonal bands are present in the fluid, but not in the serum, this is an indication of MS. Also typical of MS is if the fluid contains positive antibodies for various neurotropic viruses, such as measles, rubella and shingles.
-Should the findings in the fluid be insignificant with suspected MS, this should be reexamined after approximately one year.
+Furthermore, the diagnostics are intended to examine the presence of fluid-specific, oligoclonal bands as an indication of intrathecal IgG synthesis.
+If oligoclonal bands are present in the fluid, but not in the serum, it is an indication of MS. Positive antibodies for various neurotropic viruses, such as measles, rubella, and shingles in the fluid are typical of MS. Should the findings in the fluid be non-indicative of MS, reexamination should occur after approx. 1 year.
 The fluid results typical of MS are not specific.

 The various evoked potentials are examined via electrophysiological diagnostics.
-These potentials can be used to infer functional impairments in the central nervous system.
-If demyelination processes are occurring, this results in latency delays in the cortical stimulus response as a sign of retarded transmission of stimuli.
+These potentials can be used to infer functional impairments in the CNS.
+If demyelination processes are occurring, latency delays in the cortical stimulus-response as a sign of retarded transmission of stimuli are noted.

-The visual (VEP), acoustic (AEP), sensory (SEP), or motor evoked potentials (MEP) are common examinations.
-Should the clinical evaluation reveal uncertainties as to whether the neuronal pathology is peripheral or central, the electrophysiological examination may, for instance, be supplemented with neurography or electromyography in a few differential diagnostic areas.
+Examinations for visual, acoustic, sensory, or motor-evoked potentials are common.
+Should the clinical evaluation reveal uncertainties as to whether the neuronal pathology is peripheral or central, the electrophysiological examination may, for instance, be supplemented with neurography or electromyography for differential diagnoses.

-Diagnosing MS is equivalent to a heavy stroke of fate.
-The term MS is widespread nowadays and the idea that many people have of this disease often entails a life of disability.
-It is thus all the more crucial to ensure an accurate diagnosis.
+As a diagnosis of MS often entails a life of disability, it is crucial to ensure an accurate diagnosis.
 The following differential diagnostic points should thus be considered: